 The Act introduces strategic planning principles for Victorian councils which include an integrated approach to planning, monitoring and performance reporting.
-This important shift from a more prescriptive form of legislation to a new Act that is principles-based is explored further in the Integrated Strategic Planning and Reporting Discussion Paper which is available at https://engage.vic.gov.au/local-government-act-2020.
+This is an important shift from a more prescriptive form of legislation to an Act that is principles-based.

 Part 4 of the Local Government Act 2020 requires councils to prepare the following: